SimonDMurray/contribution-guide/README.md

 cellgeni/rnaseq (updated configuration of pipeline to see specific variables needed to allow pipeline to run as pipeline had broken) - **I am now an author on this pipeline**

-cellgeni/nf-velocyto - i took our velocyto pipeline and converted it to nextflow and made it able to be ran via nextflow tower
+cellgeni/nf-velocyto (took our velocyto pipeline and converted it to nextflow and made it able to be ran via nextflow tower)

-cellgeni/nf-starsolo - i took our starsolo pipeline and converted it to nextflow and made it able to be ran via nextflow tower
+cellgeni/nf-starsolo (took our starsolo pipeline and converted it to nextflow and made it able to be ran via nextflow tower)

-cellgeni/nf-cellbender - i took our cellbender pipeline and converted it to nextflow and made it able to be ran via nextflow tower
+cellgeni/nf-cellbender (took our cellbender pipeline and converted it to nextflow and made it able to be ran via nextflow tower)

-cellgeni/nf-souporcell - i took our souporcell pipeline and converted it to nextflow and made it able to be ran via nextflow tower
+cellgeni/nf-souporcell (took our souporcell pipeline and converted it to nextflow and made it able to be ran via nextflow tower)